SaumiliHaldar/VibeStream/README.md

 - **Interactive Chat**: Real-time chat functionality to engage with the audience.
 - **User Authentication**: Secure user registration and login system.
 - **Stream Management**: Tools to manage and customize live streams.
+- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Technologies Used